Jönköping, Sweden - Jönköping University

 - Submit the LUC online application.

-- Once your LUC application has been submitted and approved, the Office for International Programs will share your information with Jönköping.
+- Once your LUC application has been submitted and approved, the Office of International Programs will share your information with Jönköping.
 They will generate a username and password for you, at which point you will be expected to complete the Jönköping University application.

 - April 1 – Fall semester